steaming-hot/steaming-hot/Time Series Analysis/README.md

 One can see our model finds close scaled games, compute the weighted average and plot the closest three of them.

-For the final model, the code is written up in the ``TS_Model`` notebook.
-It reads in the data prepared in the ``TS_DataPreparation`` notebook and build our model on that.
+For the final model, the code is written up in the ``TS_Model.ipynb`` notebook.
+It reads in the data prepared in the ``TS_DataPreparation.ipynb`` notebook and build our model on that.

 #### Uses